rhel-labs/instruqt/satellite-advanced-testing/03-rex-pull-mode/assignment.md

 ![copy paste](../assets/copypaste.gif)

-Right click and select paste to paste the command into the `rhel1` terminal.
+Right click and select paste to ___paste the command into the `rhel1` terminal___.

+If you paste and run this command in the `Satellite Server` you will register the satellite server to itself and you will have to re-start the lab.

 Finally type enter to execute the registration command.

 ![copy paste rhel1](../assets/registrationrhel1.gif)